 HOURS OF OPERATION

 Extended Care is available every school day, including regularly scheduled early-out days.
-Extended care is not available the first Friday in May (noon dismissal) or on the last day of school.
-Extended Care is not available if school is dismissed early due to inclement weather.
+Extended care is not available on the first Friday in May (noon dismissal or on the last day of school.
+Extended Care is not available if the school is dismissed early or closed for inclement weather.

 If a parent has a question or concern regarding ASC, please email or phone the Extended Care Coordinator at email@example.com or 501-835-0771.

 Serious or continuous disciplinary problems will be referred to the principal.
 Parents will be notified of infractions and of the disciplinary action taken.
 If the student cannot be helped by the disciplinary action, the principal may follow the procedure for suspension or expulsion for the Extended Care program as outlined in the Diocesan handbook.